5yutan5/PyQtDarkTheme/README.md

 ## License

-The icons used in the demo code are sourced from the [Material design icons](https://fonts.google.com/icons)(Apache License Version 2.0).
+PyQtDarkTheme incorporates image assets from external sources.
+The icons for the PyQtDarkTheme are derived [Material design icons](https://fonts.google.com/icons)(Apache License Version 2.0).
-Any file not listed the [NOTICE.md](https://github.com/5yutan5/PyQtDarkTheme/blob/main/NOTICE.md) file is covered by PyQtDarkTheme's MIT license.
+Any file not listed in the [NOTICE.md](https://github.com/5yutan5/PyQtDarkTheme/blob/main/NOTICE.md) file is covered by PyQtDarkTheme's MIT license.